 - DOE Submittal Content

 - Public Education and Outreach Summary

 - Low Impact Development Review and Revision Summary

 - Site Development Code Updates (Ordinance 16-0482)

-Every city in Western Washington is required to participate in the NPDES program, produce the documents (linked above) annually and make them available to the public.
+Every city in Western Washington is required to participate in the NPDES program, produce the annual report documents (linked above), and make them available to the public.
 For answers to common questions about the NPDES permit and program, visit the US EPA's website.
 A brief overview about storm and surface water services and programs is available here.

-- Updating Edgewood Municipal Code (EMC) as directed by the Phase II Permit's Section S5.C.4 (particularly subsections a and f)
+- Edgewood Municipal Code (EMC) updates, as directed by the Phase II Permit's Section S5.C.4 (particularly subsections a and f)

-- Adopting the 2015 Pierce County Manual (DOE equivalent) for surface water design and maintenance standards
+- Adoption of the 2015 Pierce County Manual for surface water design and maintenance standards

-- Making Low Impact Development (LID) the preferred approach to site development by incorporating and requiring LID principles and BMPs
+- Low Impact Development (LID) becoming the preferred approach to site development by incorporating and requiring LID principles and BMPs